-Oats are grains grown for their seeds and are in the Poaceae family of plants which also includes maize, wheat and barley.
+Oats are grains grown for their seeds and are in the Poaceae family of plants.
+This family includes maize, wheat, durum wheat, rice, rye and barley.

 IgE Allergy to cereals is generally rare; prevalence of cereal-related diseases are highest for wheat and lowest for oats.

 All varieties of oats contain gluten and avenin, which is a prolamin similar to wheat gliadin which can be the cause of allergic reactions.